hyungmogu/ctci/README.md

 ## Goal
 - Reach the following average rating in algorithm by December 31st, 2018
+- Update (27/11/2018): Solved all problems given by Pramp.
+Will update when new one appears.
     - Problem Solving: 3.0/4
     - Coding: 3.5/4
     - Communication: 3.5/4